All Products

 Important

-• When you create a synchronization node in a cluster for the first time, you must grant the Cloud Firewall service-linked role at least the Restricted User RBAC permission on the cluster.
+• When you create a synchronization node for a cluster for the first time, you must grant the Cloud Firewall service-linked role at least the Restricted User or higher RBAC permissions for the cluster.

-• For more information, see Use RBAC to grant operation permissions on resources in a cluster.
+• For more information about authorization, see Use RBAC to authorize operations on cluster resources.

-After the authorization is successful, return to the node creation page and click Authorization completed to proceed.
+After successful authorization, return to the node creation page and click Authorization completed to proceed to the next step.

-If an authorization issue occurs, you can click Unauthorized to remain on the current page.
+If an issue occurs during authorization, you can click Unauthorized to remain on the current page.

 image

-3. Enter the synchronization node information to create the node.
+3. Enter the synchronization node information to complete the creation.

 Synchronization node parameters